Banu Güven

 Banu Güven (born 1969) is a Turkish journalist.
 She worked at NTV for 14 years (1997–2011), presenting programmes such as Gecen Hafta – Bu Hafta and 24 Saat.
+She has been a foreign correspondent for Milliyet, and writes articles for daily newspaper Radikal.
+Based in German since 2019, she writes on Turkish issues for WDR and DW.
+Güven was a member of the jury for the 2012 Metin Göktepe Journalism Awards.
+In 2017 she was awarded the Nannen Prize for outstanding journalistic achievements.

+Life

+Banu Güven was born in 1969.
+She is a Turkish journalist.
+She worked at NTV for 14 years (1997–2011), presenting programmes such as Gecen Hafta – Bu Hafta and 24 Saat.
 She has been a foreign correspondent for Milliyet, and writes for Radikal.

-"She resigned after working for NTV for 14 years due to disputes over some of the guests in her TV programme, ‘Banu Guven’le Arti’.
-One of her guests, novelist Vedat Turkali, speaking about the Kurdish issue in Turkey made some direct reference to imprisoned PKK leader Abdullah Ocalan, and a programme with Kurdish parliamentarian Leyla Zana was not allowed to be conducted on NTV."
+In 2011, she resigned after working for NTV for 14 years due to disputes over some of the guests in her TV programme, ‘Banu Guven’le Arti’.
+One of her guests, novelist Vedat Turkali, speaking about the Kurdish issue in Turkey made some direct reference to imprisoned PKK leader Abdullah Ocalan.
+Güven was also planning an interview with Kurdish parliamentarian Leyla Zana, which was not allowed to be conducted on NTV.

 Güven was a member of the jury for the 2012 Metin Göktepe Journalism Awards.
+Since 2019.
+Güven has been based in Germany, due to political problems and restrictions on press freedom in Turkey.
+She has written on Turkish issues for German public media outlets such as WDR and DW.
+In 2017 Güven was awarded the Nannen prize for outstanding journalistic achievements, "for her commitment to freedom of the press in Turkey".